ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 The whole system is coordinated by the Beamline object.

-The user will interact with the IOC through beamline parameters.

 ### Beamline Parameters

 Beamline parameters store something a user wishes to set.
 They can have blocks pointed at them or the GUI components.
 Each contains: